American Airlines Deals and Credit Card Offers

 Latest American Airline flight deals

 American Airlines runs various flight promotions which can be found on their website.
 Remember to read the entire promotion as they may come with certain restrictions, rules, travel blackout dates, and purchase-by dates.
-Right now they do not have any fare sales available, but you can receive airline bonus miles when you purchase:
+In addition to fare sales, you may find that you'll earn airline bonus miles on certain flights.

 American Airlines AAdvantage Frequent Flyer Program